JG Faherty

 James Gregory "JG" Faherty (born January 27, 1961) is an American author who writes in the horror, science fiction, and dark fantasy genres.

 Faherty was born in Olean, New York.
 He moved to Stony Point, New York at the age of four, and resided there on and off until moving to Garnerville in 2011.
+In 2024 he moved to the Wilmington region of North Carolina.
 He obtained B.S. in Biology at Saint Bonaventure University and has additional graduate credits in Biology.

-Between 1987 and 1999, he held jobs in Medical Technology, Laboratory Equipment Repair, Biomedical R&D, Photography, Sales, and Quality Control.
+Between 1987 and 1999, he held jobs in Medical Technology, Laboratory Equipment Repair, Biomedical R&D, Photography, Sales, and Quality control.
 In 1999, he started his own resume preparation company, A Perfect Resume, and continues to operate it, along with its sister company, Million Dollar Resumes.

 In 2002, he began writing short horror and science fiction.
 His first novel, Carnival of Fear, was published in 2010 by Graveside Tales.

-In 2011, his second novel, Ghosts of Coronado Bay (JournalStone Books) was nominated for a Bram Stoker Award® for Superior Achievement in YA Horror.
+In 2011, his second novel, Ghosts of Coronado Bay (JournalStone Books) was nominated for a Bram Stoker Award for Superior Achievement in YA Horror.
 In 2012, his paranormal thriller The Burning Time (JournalStone Books) was nominated for the International Thriller Writers' Thriller Award.
 And in 2015, The Cure was nominated for the Bram Stoker Award (Superior Achievement in a Novel).

 In 2012, as the Horror Writers Association's Library Liaison and founder of their YA Literacy and Library programs, Faherty initiated literacy initiatives with several library organizations and established a partnership with Ray Billingsley, creator of the Curtis comic strip seen in more than 250 newspapers, to promote literacy to young adult readers.
+He played a major role in the creation and growth of the HWA's annual Library Day and the Summer Scares reading program.

-In 2013, he established partnerships with actress/author Amber Benson and musician/actor/writer Richard Christy to promote literacy through horror and dark fiction, science fiction, and other genre fiction.
+In 2013, he partnered with actress/author Amber Benson and musician/actor/writer Richard Christy to promote literacy through horror and dark fiction, science fiction, and other genre fiction.

+In 2021, he was named as the Manager of the Horror Writers Association's Mentorship program after serving as a mentor since 2011.
+He is also a mentor for the Science Fiction and Fantasy Writers Association.

-He served as a Trustee on the Horror Writers Association's Board from 2011 to 2022, and currently directs their Mentorship program.
-Previously, he established and oversaw the HWA's Library & Literacy program and Young Adult program.
-In 2022, he established and oversees the HWA's Comics program, which builds partnerships with comic strip artists, including Mark Tatulli, creator of the comic strip Liō, and Scott Nickel, creator of the comic strip Eek!
+He served as a Trustee on the Horror Writers Association's Board from 2011 to 2022.
+Previously, he established and oversaw the HWA's Young Adults Write Now program and the associated scholarship for young writers.
+In 2022, he established and still oversees the HWA's Comics program, which builds partnerships with comic strip artists, including Mark Tatulli, creator of the comic strip Liō, and Scott Nickel, creator of the comic strip Eek!